 Close-ended questions are questions that can only be answered with one of a preset number of responses: “Yes/No,” predefined multiple-choice options, or scaled, e.g., “On a scale of 1 to 10 how happy are you with this product?”
 Close-ended questions gather quantitative data.

-One common example of a survey with both close-ended and open-ended questions is a Net Promoter Score (NPS).
-It’s used to calculate customer loyalty from a simple close-ended question: “How likely from 0 to 10 are you to recommend [this product or service] to a friend or colleague?”.
-Then, there’s the option to follow up with an open-ended question, to dig into the details: “Why did you choose the number you did?”
+NPS, for example, calculates customer loyalty from a simple close-ended question: “How likely from 0 to 10 are you to recommend this product or service to a friend or colleague?”.
+Then, there’s the option to follow up with an open-ended question, to dig into the details: “Why did you choose the score you did?”

 What does your business already do successfully that makes customers happy?
 Finding your consistent strong points can maximize marketing and increase sales.